ksanjeevan/randomforest-density-python/README.md

 ### Leaf prediction using KDE

-One of the main problems of [Kernel Desnity Estimation](https://web.as.uky.edu/statistics/users/pbreheny/621/F10/notes/10-28.pdf) is the choice of bandwidth.
+One of the main problems of [Kernel Density Estimation](https://web.as.uky.edu/statistics/users/pbreheny/621/F10/notes/10-28.pdf) is the choice of bandwidth.
 Many of the approaches to find it rely on assumptions of the underlying distribution, and perform poorly on clustered, real-world data (although there are methods that incroporate an [adaptive bandwidth](https://indico.cern.ch/event/548789/contributions/2258640/attachments/1327011/1992522/kde.pdf) effectively).

 The module can work with any imlementation of the _Node_ class.
-In these firsts examples the _NodeGauss_ class is used, by fitting a gaussian distribution at each leaf.
+In these first examples the _NodeGauss_ class is used, by fitting a gaussian distribution at each leaf.
 Below can be seen the results of using _NodeKDE_, where the compactness measure is still based on the gaussian differential entropy, but the leaf prediction is the result of the  KDE method.
-By looking for splits that optimize fitting a gaussian function, many of the multivariate bandwidth problems that KDE has are avoided, and Silverman's rule can be used with good results:
+By looking for splits that optimize fitting a gaussian function, many of the multivariate bandwidth problems that KDE has are avoided, and Silverman's rule for bandwidth selection can be used with good results:

 <p align="center">
 <img src="result_plots/density_comp_kde.png" width="400px"/>